Alexander Francis Molamure: Early life

 Born in Ratnapura on 2 July 1888, he was educated at S. Thomas' College, Mount Lavinia where he played cricket for his school team, captaining the college team at the Royal–Thomian in 1903.

 Legal career

-He qualified as a Barrister and became an advocate, establishing his practice in the unofficial bar in Kegalle.
+He qualified as a barrister and became an advocate, establishing his practice in the unofficial bar in Kegalle.

 Early political career

-Molamure was member of the local board for health and improvement in Kegalle, he contested the 1924 legislative council election and was elected to the Legislative Council of Ceylon from the Kegalle District.
+Molamure was a member of the local board for health and improvement in Kegalle.
+He contested the 1924 legislative council election and was elected to the Legislative Council of Ceylon from the Kegalle District.
 In the legislative council he was a member of the committee on higher education that was appointed by the Governor which recommended the formation of the University of Ceylon.

 In 1927, he chaired the 9th AGM of the All Ceylon Buddhist Association Congress.
 In 1931, he was re-elected to the First State Council from the Dedigama electorate.
 The State Council was ceremonially opened on 10 July 1931, and Molamure was elected as the speaker three days earlier on 7 July having defeated Sir Stewart Schneider by 35 to 18 votes.